 Two official voting items are on the agenda:

-As the 2016 Annual General Meeting will be held remotely, via WebEx, all Full Member Representatives must complete the online ballot or fax or email their Proxy vote using the Voting Form Proxy document prior to the AGM.
+As the 2017 Annual General Meeting will be held remotely, via WebEx, all Full Member Representatives must submit their ballot via email, or fax or surface mail, using the Voting Form Proxy document prior to the AGM.